 The Leonberger is a massive German dog breed that can weigh up to 170 pounds!
 They tend to have a brown coat with a black mask, which really brings out the bear-like qualities in them.
 Don’t they really look like a small brown bear?

 Though they’re big and strong, they have a gentle and calm personality.
 They can be a little playful, but they’re very much gentle giants that prefer a slow pace.
-If you want them to, they can be excellent working dogs too!
+However if you want them to, they can still make excellent working dogs too!

 16. Bichon Frise